-The Friends' School is sub-divided into a Primary School (Years K - 6), a High School (Years 7 - 10) and Senior Secondary (Years 11 - 12).
-Administration and maintenance staff under the general supervision of the Director of Business Affairs, Shaun Sargent, and Director of Community Engagement, Bill Avery, serve these three sections of the School.
+The Friends' School is sub-divided into an Early Learning & Primary School (12 weeks old to - Year 6), a High School (Years 7 - 10) and Senior Secondary (Years 11 - 12).
+Administration and maintenance staff, under the general supervision of the Director of Business Affairs, Shaun Sargent, and the Director of Community Engagement, Bill Avery, serve these three sections of the School.
 The main School office is open between 8.30am - 4.30pm throughout the year except during the Christmas and New Year period and public holidays.